 I can better implement co-design both for language learning and to solve interaction issues like keeping players on the correct path.

-Having now realized that I was previously blind to the benefits of these fundamental processes, I was ready to take the game into gear.
+With this, I was now ready to take the game into gear.

 Portuguese students playtest the game with a professor.